sardana-org/sardana-followup/20180710-Barcelona/IDEAS.md

       * Showscan
     * Taurus extensions
     * How to import spock syntax files in sequencer.
+    * Add more details to report feature, how configure it, where is it writen?

 * Documentation that requires updates/modifications:
     * [Spock](http://www.sardana-controls.org/en/latest/users/spock.html) user